jariw2/jwluatesttoolkit/README.md

 Regression Tests for Lua on Finale
 ==================================

 The files in this repository contain the script files required to run regression tests on RGP/JW Lua.
-The tests report issues found on the running RGP/JW Lua/Finale versions.
+The tests report issues found on the running RGP/JW Lua and Finale versions.
 Testing on this level is performed to make sure that RGP/JW Lua actually behaves the way it is meant to behave.

 The following tests are performed.

-### Constant tests:
+### Constant Tests:

 - The existence of the constant.
 - The value of the constat.

-### Property tests:
+### Property Tests:

 - The property exists in Lua.
 - The property also has a getter and setter method available in Lua.
 - The property returns the expected Lua type.
 - The property can be loaded, set and saved correctly in Finale.

-### File-Specific:
+### File-Specific Tests:

 - Properties are checked against actual values in the test template.

-### Unlinkable:
+### Unlinkable Tests:

-This is useful for testing if a new version of Finale has added unlinkable properties.
+This is useful for testing if a new version of Finale has added unlinkable data entities.

 - Properties are tested to see if editing them in the part unlinks them from the score.
 - If an older version of Finale does not support unlinking a particular property, that unlinkable test is skipped.
+- These tests also exercise the tested properties in a manner similar to the file-specific tests.

 ## Installation Instructions